paschalogu/azureterraform/ansible/README.md

 tenant=<service_principal_tenant_id>
 ```

-Write and run an Ansible playbook
+Write and run an Ansible playbook to provision and serve the webserver

 ```bash
 ---